Bone Marrow Suppression and Chemotherapy

 Easy tiring with exertion

 Shortness of breath

-Symptoms of a low white blood cell count only happen if an infection follows due to
+Symptoms of a low white blood cell count only happen if an infection occurs because

 Symptoms of a low platelet count may include: